The Eduployment Programme

 • Guaranteed Job Placement

-Educational levels and professional roles
+Nursing career levels and professional roles

-Once you’ve achieved your BIG registration, you’ll officially be recognised as a Verpleegkundige (registered nurse) in the Netherlands.
+Once you’ve achieved your BIG registration, you’ll officially be recognised as a ‘verpleegkundige’ (registered nurse) in the Netherlands.
 This opens the door to a broader range of responsibilities and further specialisation.

-BIG Re-registration and ongoing qualifications
+BIG re-registration and ongoing qualifications for nurses

 To maintain your right to work as a registered nurse in the Netherlands, you must renew your BIG registration every five years.
 This ensures that all nurses remain active in the field and continue to meet professional standards.

-To re-register, you’ll need to prove that you’ve worked a minimum number of hours in healthcare over the past five years.
-If you haven’t reached this threshold, you may need to take an assessment or follow refresher training to show that your knowledge and skills are up to date.
+To re-register, you’ll need to prove that you’ve worked a minimum number of hours (2,080) in healthcare over the past five years.
+If you haven’t reached this threshold, you may need to take an assessment or follow a refresher training to show that your knowledge and skills are up to date.

 At Eduployment, we make sure you understand what’s required and help you prepare for each step.
-With the right information and support, maintaining your BIG registration becomes a manageable and straightforward part of your professional journey.
+With the right information and support, maintaining your BIG registration becomes a manageable and straightforward part of your professional journey as a nurse in the Netherlands

-Work experience and BIG requirements
+Work experience and BIG requirements for nurses

 Not only the number of hours matters, but also the nature of your experience.
 Whether you’ve worked in hospital care, elderly care, psychiatry, or another setting, each situation can affect the requirements you’ll need to meet.
+It is important for both for staying registered in the BIG register and for continuing your career in Dutch healthcare.

-At Eduployment, we help you understand how your experience fits into the Dutch system and what steps to take if additional preparation is needed.
+We help you understand how your experience fits into the Dutch system and what steps to take if additional preparation is needed.
 With the right guidance, your background becomes a solid foundation for your future as a registered nurse in the Netherlands.

-Practical training environment in the Netherlands
+Your healthcare environment in the Netherlands

 How Eduployment helps you move forward